The content on this page is provided by a Time Out partner.

-Wed Jun 20 2012
+Posted: Wed Jun 20 2012

 Plastic People subscribes to the old adage that all you need for a kicking party is a dark basement and a soundsystem (the Funktion One rig embarrasses those in many larger clubs).
-Despite recent competition from the likes of East Village, Plastic People is still many clubbers’ favourite East End dancing den.
-This is due largely to the seriously progressive musical programming which features a range of nights covering all bases from underground techno at Lost presents Spacebase to dubstep and grime at Sunday’s pioneering night FWD>>.
-There’s also CDR (second Thursday of the month) where bedroom producers play their music-in-progress, and deep house collective Warm (third Friday of the month) host sessions by the likes of Ame, Dixon, Will Saul and Horse Meat Disco.
+Despite competition from numerous other clubs in the area, Plastic People is still many clubbers’ favourite East End dancing den.
+This is due largely to the seriously progressive musical programming which features a range of nights covering all bases from underground techno to UK bass to the eclectic sets at regular nights hosted by jazz-house producer Floating Points.
+The relocation of seminal dubstep and grime night FWD>> – the long-standing jewel in PP's crown – to Dalston's Dance Tunnel in early 2013 may have been a blow to Plastic People, but the schedule is still rock-solid, with semi-regular events from tastemakers like Huntleys & Palmers and James Blake's 1-800 Dinosaur label.
+There’s also CDR (second Thursday of the month) where bedroom producers play their music-in-progress.